insane-adding-machines/unicore-mx-examples/README.md

 For insanity levels of verboseness, use "make V=99"

-The makefiles are generally useable for your own projects with only minimal changes for the libopencm3 install path (See Reuse)
+The makefiles are generally useable for your own projects with only minimal changes for the unicore-mx install path (See Reuse)

 ## Make Flash Target
-For flashing the 'miniblink' example (after you built libopencm3 and the examples by typing 'make' at the top-level directory) onto the Olimex STM32-H103 eval board (ST STM32F1 series microcontroller), you can execute:
+For flashing the 'miniblink' example (after you built unicore-mx and the examples by typing 'make' at the top-level directory) onto the Olimex STM32-H103 eval board (ST STM32F1 series microcontroller), you can execute: